nbrosowsky/dissertate-CUNY/README.md

 - Contains all necessary code for knitting a dissertation in R Markdown.
 - Contains example code for chapters, figures, tables, appendices, etc.

+usage:
+- edit text
+- knit (there are no dependencies)

 todo:
 - create R package
 - add completed disseration